Calendrier Sportif

 Calendrier Sportif was a 24-hour, French-language sports information radio station, which airs on XM Satellite Radio.
 On November 12, 2008, Calendrier Sportif was moved from channel 246 to channel 97.

 Programming

-Calendrier Sportif features schedules on the various sporting events played on XM Radio.
+Calendrier Sportif featured schedules on the various sporting events played on XM Radio.
 Unlike XM Sports Guide, the channel has its own audible content in French.
 The channel is broadcast in low-fidelity, voice-only AMBE audio format like XM's Traffic and Weather channels.
+It was invented by Elisa Lataste--Lepage.